dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Refunds.md

 {{% alert title="Important" color="info"%}}
 Refund availability and processing times may vary depending on the payment method and the country.
-For more detailed information about refund capabilities for specific payment methods in your country, please refer to our Payment Methods by Country.
+For more detailed information about refund capabilities for specific payment methods in your country, please refer to our section [Payment Methods by Country.]({{< ref "../Payment-methods/_index.md" >}})
 {{% /alert %}}